 The project was designed to inform the early stages of the policy development process, with a particular objective to build the evidence base on incentive policies, and to explore which types of incentive schemes would most effectively address the barriers to the implementation of energy efficiency measures, within the industrial and commercial sectors.

-To inform the design of these policy interventions, DECC commissioned the Carbon Trust and SPA Future Thinking to conduct a qualitative research project to explore the potential role of incentive schemes in increasing the efficiency of energy use.
+To inform the design of these policy interventions, the UK government Department for Energy and Climate Change (DECC) commissioned the Carbon Trust and SPA Future Thinking to conduct a qualitative research project to explore the potential role of incentive schemes in increasing the efficiency of energy use.
 The project involved c.
 50 depth interviews with businesses, landlords, energy efficient product manufacturers and energy services companies, and a small number of focus group sessions.

 Interviewees identified a complex mix of organisational, financial and informational barriers that hinder the uptake of energy efficiency measures.
 These barriers were categorised as follows: